-Option 2 - Employees With At Least One Year's Service Where No Declaration of Intention to Return to Work Following Their Maternity Leave Has Been Made (This Will Not Apply Where A Resignation Has Been Submitted)

-Shall have an entitlement to remain absent for up to 39 weeks (OML) and 13 weeks (AML).

-Option 2 a - For those who qualify for SMP - (See Appendix 2 for more SMP information)

-- For those employees who qualify for SMP their entitlement will be 6 weeks at 9/10ths of a week's pay followed by 33 weeks at £151.97 SMP per week (or 9/10ths of average weekly earnings if this is less). - Shall be entitled to a further 13 weeks unpaid additional maternity leave (AML).
+Option 2 - Employees With At Least One Year's Service Where No Declaration Of Intention To Return To Work Following Their Maternity Leave Has Been Made (This Will Not Apply Where A Resignation Has Been Submitted) Shall have an entitlement to remain absent for up to 39 weeks (OML) and 13 weeks (AML).
+Option 2 - For those who qualify for SMP - (See Appendix 2 for more SMP information) For those employees who qualify for SMP their entitlement will be - 4 weeks full pay with SMP offset (dependent upon entitlement) - 2 weeks at 9/10ths of a week's pay followed by - 33 weeks at £187.18 SMP per week (or 9/10ths of average weekly earnings if this is less) and a further - 13 weeks unpaid additional maternity leave (AML).